- 15 Actual Exam Questions

 Which of the following statements lists the patterns that can be applied to solve these three problems?

-Which of the following statements describes a solution that addresses the concerns raised by the three tests?
+Which of the following statements describes a solution that can address this problem?

 Security & Privacy